-MPA 215: Changing Environment & Management of Public and Nonprofit Organizations – 3 Credit Hours
+MPA 215: Foundations of Public Service – 3 Credit Hours

 This course is designed to introduce participants to the dynamic environments of public organizations and nonprofit entities.
 The course reviews the historical and the institutional context of public and nonprofit organizations and examines the knowledge, skills, and values necessary to manage such organizations.
 The course also familiarizes participants with the norms and the expectations of masters-level education.

-MPA 216: Managing Human Resources as Assets – 3 Credit Hours
+MPA 216: Human Resources Development – 3 Credit Hours

 Treating Human Resources as an asset rather than as a cost represents a philosophical transformation on human research management thought.
 Focus is on theories, research, and practices related to the functions and activities of managing human resources in public and nonprofit organizations.
 The course covers the responsibilities and inter-relationships involving: job analysis, job structuring, EEO, human resource planning, recruitment and selection of employees, ethics, international HRM, performance appraisals, counseling, incentives, safety and health, human resources development, career planning and union/employee-management relations, multiculturalism, the virtual office, outsourcing, and issues central to HR in the public and nonprofit sectors are included and compared to the private sector.

-MPA 217: Applying Information, Research, and Analysis in Nonprofit and Public Environments – 3 Credit Hours
+MPA 217: Applied Research Methods for Public Administration – 3 Credit Hours